clojure-emacs/inf-clojure/README.md

 #### Code Completion

 Code completion is a tricky aspect if you are trying to be as close to a generic REPL as possible.
-Planck and lumo REPL implementations explicitly provide completion functions in their REPL namespaces.
+Some runtimes (e.g. Planck) explicitly provide completion functions in their REPL namespaces.
 For clojure, you will need to have a library on your classpath.
 If you are using a recent version of Leiningen, you already have